There are 10 UNESCO World Heritage Sites in Nepal, including seven in Kathmandu Valley itself.

 Kathmandu Durbar Square

 Kathmandu Durbar Square is also known as Hanuman Dhoka.
 It is one of the major attractions of Kathmandu city.
 Hanuman Dhoka was formerly the Royal Palace of the Malla Kings which was later passed on to the Shah dynasty.
-Hanuman Dhoka Dubar Square is renowned for its magnificent temples and shrines including the Kumari Ghar, the residence of the reigning Kumari of Kathmandu.
+Hanuman Dhoka Durbar Square is renowned for its magnificent temples and shrines including the Kumari Ghar, the residence of the reigning Kumari of Kathmandu.
 Another important aspect of this place is various festivals and cultural activities that are held only in this Durbar Square.

 Bhaktapur Durbar Square